● LIVE

 Mark Zuckerberg, the head of Meta, wants to make sure his apps are the most useful in the world.
 He wants your phone to be a “personal assistant.”

-By owning Manus, Meta can eventually put these “do-it-for-you” tools inside WhatsApp or Instagram.
+By owning Manus, Meta can eventually put these “do it for you” tools inside WhatsApp or Instagram.
 Imagine telling your phone, “Find me a gift for my mom’s birthday and have it delivered by Friday,” and having the computer handle the shopping, the payment, and the shipping for you.
 Meta wants to be the first company to make this a reality for everyone.

 A very fast success story

-It is quite rare for a brand-new company to become worth $2 billion so quickly.
+It is quite rare for a brand new company to become worth $2 billion so quickly.
 Manus only started showing its product to the public earlier this year.
 However, it was so good at its job that it started making millions of dollars almost immediately.
 Big tech companies like Google and the makers of ChatGPT are also trying to build tools like this, so Meta had to move fast and spend a lot of money to make sure they got the best team first.

 How will this change your life?